Maria Britneva: Personal life: others

 Britneva had other entanglements while in the US.
 She was rumoured to have slept with Marlon Brando, and other affairs included one with John Huston; according to some reports, she had an abortion in 1951.

 Britneva fell in love with James Laughlin, and in 1954 they became engaged to be married.
 Williams was reported as saying that for him this would be an "old-time happy ending", because Britneva and Laughlin had "a similar place in my heart"; but Laughlin broke off the engagement.
 He has been quoted as saying that life with Britneva would have been too restless, and that he had not realized how committed she was to the theatre.
 One assessment is that Laughlin became "terrified" of Britneva's "castrating willfulness".

+It is well documented that Williams was inspired by Maria, who called her step-children 'no-neck-monsters' when he wrote Cat on a Hot Tin Roof.